 Due to the current situation with the coronavirus COVID-19 pandemic, the RCVS has temporarily allowed us to dispense medication following a telemedicine consultation.

-The vet will prescribe any medication your horse requires and let you know when you can come and collect this from the practice.
+The vet will prescribe any medication your horse requires and let you know when you can come and collect this.

 Do I Have to Pay Another Consultation Fee If The Vet Needs to See My Horse In Person?